RaitCode/LabVIEW-Battery-Diagnostics/README.md

 **LabVIEW Design and Programming Techniques**
 To ensure code maintainability, scalability, and performance, the LabVIEW application utilizes advanced development practices:
-State Machine (SM) for controlling test sequencing
+State Machine (SM) for controlling test sequencing.
-Use of SubVIs for clean modular architecture
+Use of SubVIs for clean modular architecture.
-Queues for robust and non-blocking data communication between loops
+Queues for robust and non-blocking data communication between loops.
-Type Definitions (TypeDefs) to enforce consistent data structures
+Type Definitions (TypeDefs) to enforce consistent data structures.
 These techniques mirror professional LabVIEW development practices commonly used in test engineering environments.

 **System Requirements**